tamarshnirer/prometheus-alertmanager/README.md

 sudo apt install docker
 sudo apt install docker-compose
 ```
 - Run the docker-compose image.
-It should download the base images and build the images.
+It should download the base images, build and run the containers.
 ```bash
 docker-compose up --build -d
 ```